 I get it, you want your signature to look like it’s handwritten so you use a fancy script font you found on your Windows computer.

 Guess what?
 Obscure fonts used in email are another quick spam trigger.
 I found an email from a potential client in my Junk Mail who used some crazy illegible script as the entire signature line (name, phone, email).
-My email provider did not like that font and I could not read anything in the signature.
+My email provider did not like that font, plus I could not read anything in the signature.

 Stick with fonts that work across all platforms (Arial, Verdana, Georgia, Times New Roman).